-GOAL 3: ACCELERATE PROGRESS IN STI RESEARCH, TECHNOLOGY, AND INNOVATION challenges facing the U.S. public health system, the National Institutes of Health (NIH) recently provided recommendations regarding biomedical research goals to drive development of innovative diagnostics, vaccines, and therapeutics for STIs.99 Advances in these areas are not only critical to addressing STIs at the societal level, but also needed to achieve the objectives of Healthy People 2030, which include decreases in rates of gonorrhea and syphilis and increases in screening for chlamydial infections.
-100
+Recognizing the value of innovation is directly relevant to the goals of the STI Plan.
+Given the significant challenges facing the U.S. public health system, the National Institutes of Health (NIH) recently provided recommendations regarding biomedical research goals to drive development of innovative diagnostics, vaccines, and therapeutics for STIs.
+154 Advances in these areas are critical to addressing STIs at the societal level, but are also needed to achieve the objectives of Healthy People 2030, which include decreases in rates of gonorrhea and syphilis and increases in screening for chlamydial infections.
+155